-100-Year Flood Plain
+500-Year Flood Plain

 "Flood Insurance Rate Map" or "FIRM" means an official map of a community on which the Federal Emergency Management Agency ("FEMA") has delineated the appropriate areas of flood hazards.
-The 1% chance of probable inundation, also known as the 100-year flood plain, is depicted on these maps.
-The "100-year flood plain" (or 1% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a one percent chance of occurring in any given year.
-Generally speaking, homes must be built above the 100-year flood plain in order to meet local regulatory requirements and to be eligible for federal flood insurance.
-An engineering or regulatory determination that an area is above the 100-year flood plain is no assurance that homes built in such area will not be flooded.
+The 0.2% chance of probable inundation, also known as the 500-year flood plain, is depicted on these maps.
+The "500-year flood plain" (or 0.2% chance of probable inundation) as shown on the FIRM is the estimated geographical area that would be flooded by a rain storm of such intensity to statistically have a 0.2 percent chance of occurring in any given year.
+Generally speaking, homes must be built above the 500-year flood plain in order to meet local regulatory requirements and to be eligible for federal flood insurance.
+An engineering or regulatory determination that an area is above the 500-year flood plain is no assurance that homes built in such area will not be flooded.
 The District's drainage system has been designed and constructed to all current standards.
-According to the Engineer, no land within the District is located within the 100-year flood plain as designated by the most recent FEMA FIRM.
-See "INVESTMENT CONSIDERATIONS-Hurricane Harvey."
+According to the Engineer, less than 2% of the land within the District is located within the 500-year flood plain as designated by the most recent FEMA FIRM No. 48167C0207G dated August 15, 2019.
+See "INVESTMENT CONSIDERATIONS-Extreme Weather Events."